3 siblings fatally struck at Ind. school bus stop

 The children were hit while boarding a bus near 4600 N State Road 25 in Rochester in Fulton County at about 7:15 a.m., police said.
 Rochester is located about 45 miles south of South Bend.

 Police said the children were two 6-year-old twin boys and their 9-year-old sister.
-An 11-year-old boy was airlifted to a hospital in Fort Wayne Ind.
+An 11-year-old boy who suffered several broken bones was airlifted to a hospital in Fort Wayne Ind.

 The 24-year-old driver of a 2017 Toyota Tacoma stayed at the scene and she is cooperating with authorities.
 Police said it is unclear why she did not stop and the bus had deployed its arm with a stop sign.